 How to choose a title company

-Title companies are often recommended by the real estate agent, lender or attorney involved, but you are not required to select the title company referred to you.
+Title companies are often recommended by the buyer’s real estate agent, lender or real estate attorney involved in a particular home sale.
+But you are not required to select the title company referred to you.

 “Ask around for multiple recommendations, and spend time researching and speaking with each company,” advises Nepola.
 “Find out their rates and all the fees charged, and check online reviews carefully.”